singularitybridge/sb-vscode-plugin/README.md

 - Lists all open files in the editor
 - Lists all Git modified files (staged or unstaged) with an interactive selection UI
+- Compares files between current branch and main/master branch with an interactive selection UI
 - Shows the relative path of each file
 - Displays the content of each file
 - Excludes untitled (unsaved) files